Even though I’m not a big fan of snacks (but intermittent fasting), nuts are a natural and convenient option for in-between times.

-However, raw macadamia nuts have the advantage over olive oil that the fatty acids are more resistant to damage.
+However, raw macadamia nuts have the advantage over olive oil because fatty acids are more resistant to damage.

 With this in mind, you can always have a small supply in your bag, car, or desk.

-However, if you are on the road all day, you can quickly eat too many nuts on keto per day.
+However, if you are on the road all day, you can quickly eat too many nuts on keto daily.
 Therefore it is recommended to carry only a reasonable portion (we’ll dig into this later).

 Keto-Friendly Nuts Are High in Fiber

 Although nuts can have a notable carbohydrate content, this doesn’t mean they don’t fit into a ketogenic diet.
 Why?

 Keto-friendly nuts are rich in fiber, which can be removed from the total carbohydrates as they are not metabolized and excreted by the body.

 Therefore, the net carbs (= carbohydrates – dietary fiber) is low.
 Moreover, nuts’ dietary fibers help dampen blood sugar and insulin reaction.